Informed Consent for Laparoscopic Appendectomy Surgery

 Material Risks and Potential Complications

-Surgical site infection: including superficial skin infection at the trocar sites, or deep intra-abdominal abscess formation due to bacterial leakage, which may require drain placement or IV antibiotics.
+Surgical site infection: including superficial skin infection at the trocar sites, or deep intra-abdominal abscess formation due to bacterial leakage, occurring in approximately 1 to 5 percent of uncomplicated cases and up to 10 to 15 percent of perforated appendicitis cases, which may require drain placement or IV antibiotics.

-Bleeding or hematoma formation, which may require blood transfusion or secondary surgery to control hemorrhage.
+Bleeding or hematoma formation, occurring in approximately 0.5 to 1 percent of cases, which may require blood transfusion or secondary surgery to control hemorrhage.

-Injury to nearby organs including the cecum, small intestine, urinary bladder, or major blood vessels during trocar placement or dissection.
+Injury to nearby organs, occurring in less than 1 percent of cases, including the cecum, small intestine, urinary bladder, or major blood vessels during trocar placement or dissection.

-Bowel obstruction or postoperative ileus (temporary paralysis of bowel movement) due to tissue manipulation or intra-abdominal adhesions forming after surgery.
+Bowel obstruction or postoperative ileus (temporary paralysis of bowel movement), occurring in approximately 1 to 3 percent of cases, due to tissue manipulation or intra-abdominal adhesions forming after surgery.

-Conversion to open surgery (laparotomy) if appendiceal rupture, severe scarring, or severe bleeding makes laparoscopic surgery unsafe.
+Conversion to open surgery (laparotomy), occurring in approximately 2 to 5 percent of simple cases and up to 15 percent of severe cases, if appendiceal rupture, severe scarring, or severe bleeding makes laparoscopic surgery unsafe.

-Incisional hernia at the trocar sites, particularly at the larger umbilical insertion point.
+Incisional hernia at the trocar sites, occurring in approximately 1 to 2 percent of cases, particularly at the larger umbilical insertion point.

 Reasonable Alternatives